-- 5 of predictions, which comes from the fact that there are several data sets that define multiple ocean states.
-The findings described in this paper highlight several facts that could have been relevant to the search for debris associated with MH370.
-First, we have shown that, according to several available data sources, impact debris from the MH370 plane would have been mainly scattered into calm ocean regions since - the material from the likely impact areas tends to fill these areas.
+The findings described in this paper highlight several facts that could have been relevant to the search for debris associated with flight MH370, subject to the restrictions just mentioned.
+First, we have shown that, according to several available data sources, impact debris from the MH370 plane would have been mainly scattered into calm ocean regions since the material from the likely impact areas tends to fill these areas.
 Second, mesoscale structures such as ocean eddies and jets may have played a key role in determining forbidden regions and barriers for debris.
-The consistency found between data obtained from different and independent sources (AVISO, HYCOM, drifters) back the evidence that the mesoscale structures we have described were present in the Indian Ocean dur- - 15 ing the accident time frame, and that considering these structures could have guided an efficient search procedure.
+The consistency found between data obtained from different and independent sources (AVISO, HYCOM, drifters) back the evidence that the mesoscale structures we have described were present in the Indian Ocean during the accident time frame, and that considering these structures could have guided an efficient search procedure.
 These facts also back the reliability of our dispersion analysis, which would have suggested channeling efforts to regions disregarded from scheduled search areas and bypassing certain regions that were subjected to intense search.

-20 The Supplement related to this article is available online at doi:10.5194/-15-1197-2015-supplement.
+The Supplement related to this article is available online at doi:10.5194/npg-22-701-2015-supplement.

 Acknowledgements.
-V. J. García-Garrido, A. M. Mancho and C. Mendoza are supported by MINECO grant MTM2014-56392-R. The research of S. Wiggins is supported by ONR grant No. N00014-01-1-0769.
+V. J. García-Garrido, A. M. Mancho and C. Mendoza are supported by MINECO grant MTM2014-56392-R. The research of S. Wiggins is supported by ONR grant no. N00014-01-1-0769.
 We acknowledge support from MINECO: ICMAT Severo Ochoa project SEV-2011-0087.
 Thanks are owed to CESGA and ICMAT for computing facilities.